bartificer/programming-by-stealth/docs/pbs61.md

 </div>
 ```

-The key point to note is that this form of Jumbotron sits within the regular grid, acting as special row.
+The key point to note is that this form of Jumbotron sits within the regular grid, acting as a special row.

-Also, note the little sneak-peek at the power of Bootstrap’s `btn` classes, they do more than just style buttons, they can also turn links into buttons!
+Also, note the little sneak peek at the power of Bootstrap’s `btn` classes: they do more than just style buttons, they can also turn links into buttons!

 ## Badges